How to get here

 Travel from London Victoria, East Croydon and Oxted to East Grinstead station via Southern Railway where you can now join the Bluebell Railway.

-It could not be more easy with a half hourly service every day until September to East Grinstead from London and a simple interchange at East Grinstead.
+It could not be easier with a half hourly service every day until September to East Grinstead from London and a simple change at East Grinstead.

 You can also use this route for a fantastic Saturday evening dining on board our Golden Arrow Pullman which returns to East Grinstead at 10.10pm with plenty of time for your train back to London Victoria.

-Book through to the Bluebell Railway from most stations in the South East and save money!
+Book tickets through to the Bluebell Railway from most stations in the South East and save money!

-You can travel by Thames Link or Southern Railway to Haywards Heath Station from London, Brighton, Worthing or Eastbourne areas and then travel onto our station at Horsted Keynes by Metrobus 270 on Saturday’s
+You can travel by Thames Link or Southern Railway to Haywards Heath Station from London, Brighton, Worthing or Eastbourne areas and then travel onto our station at Horsted Keynes by Metrobus 270 on Saturdays, Sundays & Public Holidays.

 Please see our bus section for local bus dates and times and check with National Rail enquiries for all train services.